dbos-inc/dbos-transact-ts/packages/communicator-bcrypt/README.md

 ```

 ## Next Steps
-- For a detailed DBOS Transact tutorial, check out our [programming quickstart](https://docs.dbos.dev/getting-started/quickstart-programming).
+- To start a DBOS app from a template, visit our [quickstart](https://docs.dbos.dev/quickstart).
-- To learn how to deploy your application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/getting-started/quickstart-cloud/)
+- For DBOS Transact programming tutorials, check out our [programming guide](https://docs.dbos.dev/typescript/programming-guide).
 - To learn more about DBOS, take a look at [our documentation](https://docs.dbos.dev/) or our [source code](https://github.com/dbos-inc/dbos-transact).